-Plot variables in Loggernet RTMC Run-time or copy data to an excel sheet.
+Plot variables in Loggernet RTMC Run-time or run the corresponding field validation python script.

 Check the time series and make sure that the last logged values corresponds to the date and time for offloading and that there are no major gaps in the loggings.